Kipamojo/kipamojo.github.io/_posts/2018-08-30-Our-full-Tokyo-itinerary-part-one.markdown

 alt: "Tokyo Itinerary Mori Art Museum view"
 ---

 We spent seven days in Tokyo and did so many things that we decided to split our itinerary in two posts.
 This is the first one outlining our first three days in the Japanese capital.
+Click [here to read part two][blog post part two]{:target="_blank"}.

 ### Day one